Camera Coverage

 Terrain-masked FOV

 Coverage footprints stop where the terrain blocks the view instead of pretending the lens sees through a hill.
+SighThor uses real elevation data to cast rays from the camera position, so the polygon you see on the map is the polygon that exists in the field.

 DORI and PPM zones

 Identification, recognition, observation, and detection bands update from the real lens and sensor geometry.
+PPM is calculated from sensor specs — never hardcoded — so swapping a lens or changing a camera model immediately reshapes every zone on the map.

-Overlap awareness
+Overlap awareness and camera schedule

 See where multiple cameras cover the same ground so redundancy decisions are visual instead of speculative.
+Then export the full camera schedule — position, height, angle, model, and DORI distances — ready for handover or procurement review.

 Preset-driven workflow